Capitals reveal postseason injuries; Alex Ovechkin says he’s confident in contract talks

 When asked about his future in the NHL, Chara said he will take a few days to talk to his family and make decisions after that.

 “I think that it’s not always a decision that I can make myself,” Chara said.
-“Sometimes there are things in life that you have to realize, and I have to obviously have those conversations with my wife and my children and see where we’re gonna be in the next few day or weeks.
+“Sometimes there are things in life that you have to realize, and I have to obviously have those conversations with my wife and my children and see where we’re going to be in the next few day or weeks.
 After those conversations I’m going to probably let those emotions settle in and see where I’m at.”